-Below is a list of reading material suggested by the Department of State (July 2017) to help you pass the Foreign Service Officer Test (FSOT) and become a diplomat.
+Below is a list of reading material suggested by the Department of State to help you pass the Foreign Service Officer Test (FSOT) and become a diplomat.

-This is a great resource, and I recommend that you take the time to review the suggestions and consider purchasing a publication in the area(s) you believe you need to improve your knowledge.
+This page is a great resource, and I recommend you review the suggestions and consider purchasing a publication in the area(s) you believe you need to improve your knowledge.

 From the U.S. Department of State Information Guide to the Foreign Service Officer Selection Process: